ryokbys/nap-doc/docs/force_fields/DNN.md

 ## in.params.desc

+Currently (2021-09-30), there are two choices for the descriptor: Behler-Parrinello type symmetry functions and Chebyshev polynomial proposed by Artrith et al.

+### Symmetry functions as a descriptor

 !!!
 Note
     The format of `in.params.desc` file has changed from the previous one at around May 2019, where the species are written directly by their acronym